 You can see all Completion data in the panel at the bottom of the screen.
 This will update based on the app that is running.

-These will persist across multiple apps- so if you make changes to a table record in one app, and then open another app within the same session of Developer Mode (the same tab of Chrome), then you will be able to access these updated Table Records.
+These will persist across multiple apps- so if you make changes to a table record in one app, and then open another app within the same session of Developer Mode (the same tab of Chrome), then you can access these updated Table Records.

 Notes on User Fields